 As soon as I quit my remote job I was amazed at how much more time I had, despite it not being a ton of hours, and I started getting offers for work that I wouldn’t have been able to consider or would have been super stressed to fit in before.
 I don’t believe in “The Secret”, but the Alchemist, however, is my favourite book…

 “And, when you want something, all the universe conspires in helping you to achieve it.” – Paulo Coelho

-That’s not to say it’s been all la-de-da, sunshine, and rainbows.
+That’s not to say life as a full-time blogger has been all la-de-da, sunshine, and rainbows.
 Working for yourself is STRESSFUL.
 You only have YOU to rely on and to motivate yourself.
-Running a website is also a business, and with a business comes pesky things like taxes and invoices and chasing people to pay you.
+Running a website is also a business, and with a business comes pesky things like taxes and invoices and chasing people to pay you (far more often than you’d think).
 I still have a lot to learn, but I’m trying to rock my #girlboss entrepreneurial side (read: doing lots of Googling…).

 Some people quit their jobs to travel the world and never end up going back because they make their website work at the same time.
 Others work for years on their website alongside a full-time job and quit when they can sustain themselves.
-I did both and neither at all.
-Because no one ever said I made things simple or easy!
+I did both and neither.
+Because no one ever said I make things simple or easy!

 I’d love to say I’ll never step foot in an office again but the internet is a fickle place and I have no idea what opportunities might arise or what the future will bring.
 But I’m definitely content for this to be my job at the moment.
 Even if I don’t know what it’s called!